We’re tellin’ ya, folks: don’t sleep on waxed suede. Especially don’t sleep on C.F. Stead’s Waxy Commander.

 It’s worth knowing the company behind Waxy Commander, and C.F.
 Stead is one that you’ve probably already heard of if you’re into high-quality suedes, or less-common leathers like kudu and deer.

-The Charles F. Stead Tannery was established in the 1890s, and since 1904 it has been producing exceptional leathers in the Sheepscar Tannery in Northampton, England (the facility itself is nearly 200 years old!).
+The Charles F. Stead Tannery was established in the 1890s, and since 1904 it has been producing exceptional leathers in the Sheepscar Tannery in Leeds, England (the facility itself is nearly 200 years old!).
 Through the years, C.F.
 Stead has supplied many kinds of leather for the demands of different eras, from the rise in popularity of suede shoes, to the advent of the biker jacket, to the supplying of British troops’ garments during World War II, and beyond.

 Waxy Commander came about in the 1990s, the result of a request from iconic English shoe brand Dr. Martens.
 They wanted a suede that would be rugged, hard-wearing, and waterproof.
 This leather checked all the boxes in such a way that C.F.
 Stead felt that name “Waxy Commander” was the most appropriate.